Buying Guide10 min read Updated

 Most coffee sold as "espresso beans" is just regular coffee roasted darker.
 That's not a strategy—it's laziness.
 Real espresso beans are selected for specific characteristics: pressure extraction compatibility, sweetness under high heat, and the ability to hold up to 200°F water at 9 bars of pressure for 25-30 seconds.

 The wrong beans will either choke your machine (if too dense) or gush through (if too oily) and create a muddy mess.
+Getting your grind size right helps, but bean selection is the foundation.

 Here's how to choose the right ones.